middyjs/middy/UPGRADE.md

-# 0.x -> 1.0
+# 0.x -> 1.x

 ## Independent packages structure

 Version 1.0 of Middy features decoupled independent packages published on npm under the `@middy` namespace.
-The core middleware engine has been modev to [`@middy/core`](https://www.npmjs.com/package/@middy/core) and all the other middlewares are moved into their own paclages as well.
+The core middleware engine has been moved to [`@middy/core`](https://www.npmjs.com/package/@middy/core) and all the other middlewares are moved into their own packages as well.
 This allows to only install the features that are needed and to keep your Lambda dependencies small.
 See the list below to check which packages you need based on the middlewares you use:

   - Core middleware functionality -> [`@middy/core`](https://www.npmjs.com/package/@middy/core)
   - `cache` -> [`@middy/cache`](https://www.npmjs.com/package/@middy/cache)